-The temperatures are getting warmer, and that can mean only one thing: spring break is here!
+Warmer temperatures are just around the corner, and that can mean only one thing: spring break is on its way!
 Beat the boredom with your kids by checking out some fun activities for the whole family to enjoy around Albuquerque.

 New Mexico Museum of Natural History & Science

 Check out dinosaur bones and fossils up close at the New Mexico Museum of Natural History & Science.
 Visitors are taken on a journey through time, starting when the universe formed billions of years ago all the way up to today.
 Witness what New Mexico looked like millions of years ago, and learn more about some of the creatures that used to walk the Land of Enchantment.
 The museum includes temporary exhibits as well.
-“Dogs, a Science Tail” lets visitors dig deeper into what makes man’s best friend so special.
-It runs through May 1.
+“Roving with Perseverance” gives visitors an up-close look at replicas of NASA's Perseverance rover and Ingenuity Mars helicopter.
+It runs through June 5.

 American International Rattlesnake Museum